wharton/django-cybersource-hosted-checkout/README.md

     * Payment Settings: enter at least one `Card Type` with at least one `Currency` associated with it.
     * Security: click `Create New Key`.
 Copy the `Access Key` and `Secret Key` values to your Django settings as `CYBERSOURCE_ACCESS_KEY` and `CYBERSOURCE_SECRET_KEY` respectively.
     * Customer Response Pages: for `Transaction Response Page`, select `Hosted by you`, and enter a route that you will create later in Django, such as `https://www.mysite.com/orders/payment-response/`
+* Once you have completed all of the fields, be sure to `Activate` the profile!

 ## Install Django CyberSource Hosted Checkout